Rong-Zhi/ReinforcementLearning/README.md

 ### History-based control
 COPOS
 ### Belief-based MDP control
+It is a common approach to use belief-based MDP to solve PODMP problems.
+We will also consider it in future work.
 ## General algorithms in RL

 Policy gradients -- [Monte Carlo Policy Gradient(REINFORCE)](https://git.ias.informatik.tu-darmstadt.de/zhi/ReinforcementLearning/tree/master/code/REINFORCE(VPG)) with Continuous Montain Car environment from Python scratch.
 Using Gaussian policy with RBF kernel (without baseline).